hkujy/LinJuanJuan/RemarksOnRestoreAlgorithm.md

     - then run the shortest path method, to see whether, the distance is changed
     - I can make this greedy ?
 5. Different method for updating the adaptive score
+6. Test the operator performance
+    - 1. I think only online version test is fine
 ### Other ideas
 1. I can design a construction algorithm
 - first align all the projects to the same period